DinkydauSet/DinkydauSet/_posts/2021-12-21-reducing-software-complexity.md

 }
 ```

-It's important to count the number of other/non-render threads carefully.
-When a tab is closed and the FractalCanvas needs to be deleted from memory, there may be multiple renders and a refreshthread busy.
-The number of renders and recolorings (in the code called bitmap renders) in the queue is counted by renderQueueSize and bitmapRenderQueueSize respectively.
+This is only to count the number of non-render threads.
+I also use the (FractalCanvas) variables renderQueueSize and bitmapRenderQueueSize to count the number of renders and recolorings (in the code called bitmap renders) in the queue respectively.

 In the destructor of FractalCanvas I do